 Best beaches in Manuel Antonio

-As mentioned, the best beaches are inside the Manuel Antonio National Park, specially beach number 3, which is #15 on the list of best beaches in the world.
+As mentioned, the best beaches are inside the Manuel Antonio National Park, especially beach number 3, which is #15 on the list of best beaches in the world.
 Across the street from the park is another good beach called “Manuel Antonio Beach.”
-This beach offers water activities such as jet skiing, parasailing, and surf lessons, and also has food and drinks for sale.
+This beach offers water activities such as jet-skiing, parasailing, and surf lessons, and also has food and drinks for sale.
 Lastly, Biesanz beach is another favorite of mine for its calm waters.
 You can also rent snorkel gear, boogie boards, and purchase snacks and drinks at Biesanz.